 Walk behind mower trans axles are operated by pulling and holding a lever, the lever is operated by cables, and they need to be adjusted and replaced in time.
 Nearly all trans-axles are oiled for life, meaning you don’t need to dip or top up, if fact on most you can’t, there’s no access.

 Hydro-static models will need an oil top up, usually they’ll have a plastic oil reservoir mounted on top of the trans-axle.
 A special oil grade is used (20w50) to top up and air will need to be purged from the system, but it’s not difficult to do.

 Tractor mower trans-axle brakes will need adjustment, pads may need to be replaced and brakes not working is common.
-Constant Variable Transmission (CVT) (YouTube link) are fitted to some tractors and as they age belt wear and non OEM fitted belts can cause lots of problems.
+Constant Variable Transmission (CVT) are fitted to some tractors and as they age belt wear and non OEM fitted belts can cause lots of problems.